The Divine Cities

 Bennett makes several interesting comments about the nature of faith and morality, of some people's desire for divine providence, while others are free from such necessity.
 The Divinities themselves were vastly different, from Kolkan's severe restrictions of diet and behavior, to Olvos' love and compassion, with Jukov more akin to the Roman's Bacchus.
 It is even speculated that the natures of the various Divinities were shaped by the needs and desires of their worshippers rather than the opposite.
 This relates to how most of our world's religions are culturally based.
 A major mystery left unsolved is why the Divinities manifested only on the Contintent and not in other areas of the world.
 In the end, we're left with just one(?)
 Divinity still alive, that being Olvos, who has no desire to influence the world, since she knows that humanity is capable of acting morally without outside intervention.
 Ashara intends to do her part in making that a reality.

 I received an advance e-book of City of Blades through NetGalley in exchange for an honest review.
-Honestly, Blades is even better.
+Honestly, Blades is even better than the first book.
 It is full of well-paced action, as well as being philosophical in the moral quandaries faced by the characters.
 The story picks up four or five years later.
 Ashara Komayd is Prime Minister of Saypur, intent on lifting the Continent out of the depths of its destruction, although she does not get much support from her Parliament.
 One thing I didn't mention previously is that when the Divinities were killed, all of their miracles ceased to function and all of their mystical creations disappeared altogether, events that became known as The Blink.
 The Continent was reduced to rubble since most of the buildings had been created through magic.
 Bulikov was known as the City of Stairs, but those stairs had been reduced to short sections of steps no longer leading to the magnificent structures that had once graced the city.
 Ashara's goal is the rebuilding of the Continent's infrastructure, one of the major projects being the reconstruction of Voortyashtan's harbor.
 Many people believed that Voortyashtan, built by and named for Voortya, the god of war, had been nicknamed City of Blades due to the large rock formations flanking its harbor.
 We later learn that city lies somewhere else.

 The main character now is Turyin Mulaghesh.
 At the time of the incidents in the first book she was Polis Governor of Bulikov, but also still a member of the Saypur military.
 I can't recall now, but I don't think much was said about previous events in her career, or if so it was just the merest of hints.
 We learn in Blades that the Saypur government had done everything they could to make sure no one remembered certain events to which she was connected, most of which occurred when she was still a teen.
 She had run away from home to join the miltary during its continued war against the Continent some forty years before.
 Everything she had done since was an attempt at atonement.
 She had been hailed a hero for her stand against the resurrected Divinities in the Battle of Bulikov, but she was weary of fighting and death, retiring shortly afterwards.
 Ashara wasn't done with her yet though, and she sends a message to her old comrade that she is needed for one last mission.